jacksluong/java-minis/README.md

 > **TowersOfHanoi (6/23/18)** Solve the Towers of Hanoi problem for N rings, in which it moves a tower of rings to another tower completely.

 > **WordSearch (1/29/2019)** This visual program proceeds to search for a target string in a grid of squares in multiple ways.

-More details can be found in the files themselves.